num42/n42-translation-ruby/Readme.md

 * bundle exec n42translation add all horsch "path.to.my_message" "my new message": adds the key path.to.my_message with value "my new message" to the horsch.<lang>.yml files
 * bundle exec n42translation add all ios "path.to.my_message" "my new message": adds the key path.to.my_message with value "my new message" to the horsch.<lang>.ios.yml files

+### HOW TO INITILAIZE A PROJECT

+* you first have to run the initilizer script: bundle exec n42translation init <project_name> <target> <languages>

+* so lets say if you wanted to initialize a project with name stack: bundle exec n42translation init stacks all "en,de"

+* this creates a config file, and the necessary target-yaml files for the languages en and de